wess/stim/docs/FAQ.md

 ### Are there data types?

-Spark has three main types:
+Stim has three main types:
 - **String**: `"text"` or `'text'`
 - **Boolean**: `true` or `false`
 - **Array**: `["item1", "item2"]`